image

 Kanban is built on six fundamental principles:

-- Manage flow: Monitor and optimise the smooth movement of work items through the system.
+3. Manage flow: Ensure continuous assessment and enhancement of work item progression through the system.
 Identify and address bottlenecks promptly.

 Key components of a Kanban system